tuture-dev/cli/docs/CLI_COMMANDS.md

 .tuture
 ```

-3. Add Git post-commit hook for calling `tuture reload` after each commit (create one if not exists).
+6. Add Git post-commit hook for calling `tuture reload` after each commit (create one if not exists).

-### Preconditions

-Current working directory should be a Git repo with at least one commit.

 ### Options